 Are you currently getting help to pay for your drugs?

 If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Customer Service and ask for the "LIS Rider."

-Section 1 Introduction Section 1.1 Use this chapter together with other materials that explain your drug coverage
+Section 1 Introduction

+Section 1.1 Use this chapter together with other materials that explain your drug coverage

 This chapter focuses on what you pay for Part D prescription drugs.
-Your Plan Sponsor has chosen to make supplemental drug coverage available to you.
-This coverage is in addition to your Part D prescription drug benefit.
-Section 5.2 of this chapter contains a table that shows your costs for a drug that is covered by both your Part D prescription drug benefit and your supplemental drug coverage.
-For more information about this supplemental drug coverage you can view the Certificate of Coverage at retiree.uhc.com or call Customer Service to have a hard copy sent to you.
-Your plan sponsor offers additional prescription drug coverage.
-Please see your Additional Drug Coverage list for more information.
+Your plan sponsor offers drug coverage in addition to your Part D prescription drug benefit.
+Section 5.2 of this chapter contains a table that shows your costs for a drug that is covered by both your Part D benefit and your additional drug coverage.
+For more information about your additional drug coverage, see your Additional Drug Coverage list.
+You can also view the Certificate of Coverage at retiree.uhc.com or call Customer Service to have a hard copy sent to you.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.